 How to Bake the Best Buttermilk Biscuits

-Biscuits from scratch can be intimidating for sure.
-But with the right tips, buttermilk biscuits can be your go-to side dish to impress for any occasion.
-Below we have some tips and tricks to create that perfectly flakey accessory to your Virginia Ham Biscuit.
+Making biscuits from scratch can be intimidating.
+With the right tips, though, buttermilk biscuits can be your go-to side dish to impress for any occasion.
+Below we have some tips and tricks to create that perfectly flaky accessory to your Virginia Ham Biscuit.

-• Make sure everything is chilled beforehand – Some bakers even advise to chill the mixing bowl before starting your dough.
+• Make sure everything is chilled beforehand.
+Some bakers even advise chilling the mixing bowl before starting your dough.

-• Don’t twist the biscuit cutter or glass when you are cutting out the biscuits.
-This will allow for the impressive biscuits we love to see come out of the oven.
+• Don’t twist the biscuit cutter when you are cutting out the biscuits.

 • Create fluffy layers by folding over the dough several times, rolling out between folds.